yashwanth-eshwarappa/CS205-AI-Feature-Selection/README.md

 # Introduction:

+This project is for the Introduction to AI course, part of the project assigned by professor Dr. Eamonn Keogh during the Spring 2022 quarter at University of California Riverside.

 In this project, nearest neighbor classifier is implemented through two different types of searches - forward selection and backward elimination.
 The best feature/features are selected based on accuracy rates after searching for the dataset provided.